k10sj02/thedataplaybook/README.md

 - Graphics Author: Copyright 2020 Twitter, Inc and other contributors (https://github.com/twitter/twemoji)
 - Graphics Source: https://github.com/twitter/twemoji/blob/master/assets/svg/1f4ca.svg
 - Graphics License: CC-BY 4.0 (https://creativecommons.org/licenses/by/4.0/)

+Here's a short section you can add to your `README.md` under a “Development” or “Setup” heading:

+---

+### 🛠 Development Notes

+For detailed instructions on local development, building, previewing drafts, and cleaning builds, see [`devnotes.md`](./devnotes.md).
+This file documents the custom Hugo + npm workflow used in this project.